tharakeshrajesh/Terminal-Flight-Physics-Simulator/README.md

 # Dependencies

-Run requirements.txt in terminal with pip installed or manually install each with the following commands:
+Run requirements.txt in terminal with pip installed by running ```pip install -r requirements.txt``` or manually install each with the following commands:

 1. **rich**